 ≥ 3 points: Risk of death is 15 to 40%.
 Hospitalization is indicated, and, particularly with 4 or 5 points, ICU admission should be considered.

 Antibiotic therapy is the mainstay of treatment for community-acquired pneumonia.
 Appropriate treatment involves starting empiric antibiotics as soon as possible, preferably ≤4 hours after presentation.
 Because pathogen identification is difficult and takes time, the empiric antibiotic regimen is selected based on likely pathogens and severity of illness.
 Consensus guidelines have been developed by many professional organizations; one widely used set is detailed in the table Community-Acquired Pneumonia in Adults Community-Acquired Pneumonia in Adults (see also Infectious Diseases Society of America Clinical Guideline on Community-Acquired Pneumonia).
 Guidelines should be adapted to local susceptibility patterns, drug formularies, and individual patient circumstances.
 If a pathogen is subsequently identified, the results of antibiotic susceptibility testing can help guide any changes in antibiotic therapy.
+Omadacycline and lefamulin can be considered, especially in situations in which the usually recommended choices are not appropriate.

 For children, treatment depends on age, previous vaccinations, and whether treatment is outpatient or inpatient.